 - Determine which treatment, monitoring, and follow-up is required.

-This course has been approved as an RACGP CPD activity in the 2023-2025 triennium.
+This course has been approved as a CPD activity by RACGP for the 2023-2025 triennium.
+Educational Activities: 1.5 Educational Activity hours.
+Reviewing Performance: 1.0 Reviewing Performance hours.

 Funding: